Lover Archetypes Class

 In the fullest expression of the light, the Lover surrenders completely to love.
 Love is the only choice because she can’t bear being unloving.
 The Lover meets the Beloved and becomes Love.

-The Don Juan
+Don Juan Archetype

 “Don Juan” was first used in 1630 to describe a charming man who seduces women and breaks sexual taboos.
 Don Juan was the protagonist in “The Trickster of Seville,” written by Tirso de Molina in Spain.
 Every synonym for the Don Juan archetype, including Casanova, womanizer, ladies’ man, and Lothario, comes from the same period.